SanEffect/LEng/Readme.md

-LEng is an app for learn English
+LEng is an application for learning English that uses the clean architecture approach and is written in Kotlin.